ASD-Blueprint/desktop.gov.au/blueprint/client-devices.md

 Within these release cycles, you can choose the architecture of 32-bit or 64-bit.
 Microsoft Office provides 32-bit or 64-bit version to be installed on Windows 10 devices.
 Microsoft 64-bit version of Office will be automatically chosen to be installed, unless 32-bit version is installed.
 The 64-bit version of Office provides ability working with larger datasets and files.
 However, 64-bit version of Office does not support legacy macros, and COM Add-In.

-Pro Plus is an optional configuration which installed Office 365 locally on a client machine
+Pro Plus is an optional configuration which installed Office 365 locally on a client machine.

+Microsoft Project and Visio (365 and 2019) are available as click-to-run editions that can be either licensed through Microsoft 365 or through hybrid licensing.
+Regardless of the license type, they can be installed through Intune or MECM (for hybrid deployments).
+The installation media is configured using the [Office Deployment Tool (ODT)](https://www.microsoft.com/download/details.aspx?id=49117) which generated the installer and configuration options for the deployment.
+Microsoft Office 365 E3/E5 licensing does not include the rights to use these applications.
+There are some caveats to what combination of Office versions are supported alongside Project and Visio, please see the [supported scenarios](https://docs.microsoft.com/en-us/deployoffice/install-different-office-visio-and-project-versions-on-the-same-computer).

 Microsoft Office Edition Design Decisions for all agencies and implementation types.